Henry Hub in Europe – Gazproms magic kingdom of sunk cost simulations

 Let’s see how much substance Medvedev’s claims have.

-So far, Gazprom did not have a lucky finger in predicting the future of European gas.
+So far, Gazprom has not had a lucky finger in predicting the future of European gas.
 They have clung on to oil links in their gas sales contracts like it was holy water on the way to hell when it was already clear to even the most mule-headed of all gas professionals that those clauses go the way of everything – they will be part of Europe’s energy history.
 No more.

-Well, they are in for some more nasty surprises as what they call liberalization (oh yes, we call it that way too and we also have not seen anything yet) is just a pale copy of what a really free market can do.
+Well, they are in for some more nasty surprises as what they call liberalization (oh yes, we call it that way too and we also have not seen anything yet) is just a pale copy of what a free market can do.

 Let’s get into the mind of a Russian (or European or indeed other oil and gas sellers) energy strategist for a while.
 They still believe that the world is a zero-sum game and that markets can be controlled not knowing that the very notion of control would kill anything deserving the term “real market”.
 A market for them is a bunch of willing subjects that will buy whatever they have at whatever price.
-“Want some?” was a valid marketing gig in the high price market.
+“Want some?” was a valid marketing gig in the high-price market.
 Gone.

 They also believe, that humans usually behave rationally and that past behavior of consumers or societies is a good guide for future behavior. radical change makes them blush.

 The last couple of years should have taught us that hogwash never really works except of course if you kill the market and install those sweet monopolies again.
-However, even then it does not really work but the monopoly has many ways to cover those malfunctions up.
+However, even then it does not work but the monopoly has many ways to cover those malfunctions up.
 Consumers must always pay, regardless of what happens – they have no choice.
 And producers don’t have to worry about the wishes of those consumers anymore.

 That’s different now.
 We have a choice and some of us use it.